Fantaghirò 3: Production and release

 The film premiered on Canale 5 during Christmas 1993.
 It was later dubbed into multiple languages for foreign television broadcasts and released on home video (VHS and DVD) in Italy and in several other countries.
 Fantaghirò 3 and both of its prequels were recut (reduced and intersected with each other) into a 200-minute compilation film titled La meravigliosa storia di Fantaghirò ("The Wonderful Story of Fantaghirò") in 1995.

 Sequel

 In the next sequel, after a mysterious black cloud destroys Fantaghirò's castle, she allies herself with Prince Parsel to track the cloud to its origins and stop whoever is casting it.
-The film featured very few returning characters from the previous films, and most notable is that Kim Rossi Stuart, the hero of the previous films, did not return at all.
+The film featured very few returning characters from the previous films, and most notable is that Kim Rossi Stuart, Romualdo, did not return at all.